brimetz/ArdaCore/README.md

 # ArdaCore
-C++ Minimal Library for my future other project
+Custom C++ Minimal Library to learn programming things.
+I will use it in other project when the time comes.